lucianohgo/lucianohgo.com/posts/avoid-losing-users-and-conversions.md

 >Web Performance is not only about understanding what makes a site fast. **It’s about creating awareness amongst both
 >developers and non-developers.
 Performance is a feature and needs to be prioritized as such**.

-Especially to get buy-in from non-developers we need to size how much improving performance actually impacts business metrics, and exactly to what degree each deterioration impacts the same metrics.
+Especially to get buy-in from non-developers we need to size how much improving performance impacts business metrics, and exactly to what degree each deterioration impacts the same metrics.

 In __[QuintoAndar](https://quintoandar.com.br)__ we recently implemented tools that are already allowing us to do this kind